-In a Hadoop cluster, it is critical to provide sufficient memory to keep the processors busy without swapping and without incurring excessive costs for non-standard motherboards.
+It is critical to provide sufficient memory to keep the processors busy without swapping and without incurring excessive costs for non-standard motherboards.
 Depending on the number of cores, your slave nodes typically require 24 GB to 48 GB of RAM for Hadoop applications.
-For large clusters, this amount of memory sufficiently provides extra RAM (approximately 4 GB) for the Hadoop framework and for your query and analysis processes (HBase and/or Map/Reduce).
+For large clusters, this amount of memory provides sufficient extra RAM (approximately 4 GB) for the Hadoop framework and for your query and analysis processes (HBase and/or Map/Reduce).